emmercm/www/src/blog/generating-v4-uuids-in-mysql.md

 END;
 ```

-Here's a version without variables, to remove any overhead they might have:
+Here's a version without variables, to remove any overhead they might add:

 ```sql
 CREATE FUNCTION uuid_v4() RETURNS CHAR(36)